Easy Honey Bath Bombs

 DIY Honey Bath Bombs

-Creating homemade beauty products is the best way to know for sure what you are putting on your skin.
+Whether you want to pamper yourself or create some wonderful gifts, bath bombs are an intriguing project.
+One of the major benefits of making homemade beauty products is that you know for sure what you are putting on your skin.
 Or in the case of a bath product, you can know what you are soaking in.

 Baking soda: I use Arm & Hammer Baking Soda for everything possible here on the farm.
-Of course, you can use any name brand – it is inexpensive and easy to find.
+Of course, you can use any name brand – it is inexpensive and easy to find at your grocery.

 Citric Acid: This is a weak organic acid found in many citrus fruits.
 It is used extensively in the kitchen for preserving, flavoring etc.